This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 11. Whitehaven Beach – Whitsunday Islands

-The isolation, the pure white silica sand, the turquoise water, the National Park back drop, the fusion of swirling colours seen from Hill Inlet lookout, I think I’ll just let the photos do the talking.
+The isolation, the pure white silica sand, the turquoise water, the National Park backdrop, and the fusion of swirling colours seen from the Hill Inlet lookout, I think I’ll just let the photos do the talking.

 12. Huntingfield Bay – Magnetic Island